mate-academy/layout_task-guideline/html-css-code-style-rules.md

 <details>
   <summary>Don't use * for resetting</summary>

-  - Don't use `*` selector for zeroing out your margins, paddings or other styles.
+  - Zeroing out your margins, paddings or other styles with '*' is not the best way to do it.
   It's still inefficient for browser to read your web document
 </details>

 <details>
   <summary>Apply correct styles to clickable elements</summary>

-  - Remember that all clickable elements should have `cursor: pointer`
+  - All clickable elements should have `cursor: pointer`
   - Sometimes it's also good to create clickable area around element
 </details>